bhoamikhona/javascript/Section 11/README.md

   - NOTE: You cannot break out of a forEach() loop.
 The `continue` and `break` statements do not work in a forEach() loop at all.
 If you want to use `continue` or `break` statements, use for-of loop or regular for-loop.
 - `Math.abs(x)` - This static method returns the absolute value of a number.
   - `x` - It takes a number as an input.

+### forEach with Maps and Sets

+#### forEach with Maps

+- The `forEach()` method of `Map` instance executes a provided function once per each key/value pair in this map, in insertion order.
+  - Parameters
+    - `callbackFn` - A function to execute for each entry in the map.
+The function is called with the following arguments:
+      - `value` - Value of each iteration.
+      - `key` - Key of each iteration.
+      - `map` - The map being iterated.
+    - `thisArg` (optional) - A value to use as `this` when execution `callbackFn`.
+  - Returns
+    - `undefined`

+#### forEach with Sets

+- The `forEach()` method of `Set` instances executes a provided function once for each value in this set, in insertion order.
+  - Parameters:
+    - `callbackFn` - A function to execute for each entry in the set.
+The function is called with the following arguments:
+      - `value` - Value of each iteration.
+      - `key` - Key of each iteration.
+This is always the same as `value`.
+      - `set` - The set being iterated.
+    - `thisArg` (optional) - A value to use as `this` when executing `callbackFn`.
+  - Returns
+    - `undefined`

 ## Author